 - Fellow of the Faculty of Public Health

-I provide teaching on a range of masters and intercalated undergraduate programmes in my field.
-In particular, I provide sessions on public health policy, the politics of the NHS, and leadership in health management.
+I have extensive taught student education experience within the University sector and I provide sessions on public health policy, the politics of the NHS, and leadership in health management for specialty trainees.